eve-esa/data-scraping/README.md

 ## Usage

 ### Testing
-For the usage with testing purposes, please create a `.env` file in the root of the project with the following content, as per the [Pre-requisites](#pre-requisites) section.
+For the usage with testing purposes, please create a `.env` file in the root of the project as per the [Pre-requisites](#pre-requisites) section.
 Then, you can run the following command to execute the pipeline:
 ```bash
 make up
 make run
 ```

 The command `make up` will start the docker containers and `make run` will execute the pipeline.
 It is possible to specify the name(s) of the scraper(s) to be executed by adding the `--scrapers` parameter to the `make run` command.
 E.g.:
 ```bash
 make run args="--scrapers IOPScraper"
 ```